ecrum19/Phage-Host_Codon_Compatibility/README.md

 ## **Instructions:**

-1. Download all files into a directory
+1. Download all files into a directory (Use command: git clone https://github.com/ecrum19/Phage-Host_Codon_Compatibility.git)

 2. Navigate to the directory containing the the downloaded repo files